sonofthort/metajson/README.md

 # metajson
-Referenceable data and C-like macros in pure JSON.
+Referenceable data and C-like macros in JSON.
 Also can reference/invoke functions.

 # Languages
 Currently only a JavaScript implementation.